How to Make a Discord Bot in 2023

 C#: Using .NET to Bring Your Discord Bot to Life

-Discord Bot In C#
+Discord Bot in C#

 C# (C-Sharp) is a general-purpose programming language that runs on the .NET Framework.